 Ebon Upton's motivation to develop the Raspberry Pi Computer was borne out of his experiences in School, when the BBC Micro and Acorn Electron computers were extremely popular across the Education Sector.

-These types of computers were very expensive, costing over £350 per device in some instances.
-It comes a no surprise that a lot of schools at the time were unable to afford such luxuries.
+These types of computers were expensive, costing over £350 per device in some instances.
+It comes a no surprise that many schools at the time were unable to afford such luxuries.